Pawleys Island – Georgetown County, South Carolina

 Even the beach itself – though heavily populated during the peak summer season – is isolated from the intrusive sounds of life on the mainland.
 The south side of the island is filled with historic homes and local lore, with tales from rice planting culture to the Legend of the Grey Man.

 The creek meets the ocean around the bend at the north end of the beach.
 The inlet here is a popular spot for windsurfing and beach combing, as a great tidal pool forms here during low tide.
-Views of Litchfield Beach can be seen in the distance.
-Whatever you do at Pawleys Island, do it quietly – this beachside sanctuary is truly a retreat from the everyday.
+Views of Litchfield Beach can be seen in the distance, as seen in the photo below.

-Parts of Pawleys Island are listed in the National Register, which says the following:
+Parts of Pawleys Island are listed in the National Register:

 The island exemplifies a way of life in its beauty, its setting and its overall landuse.
 Pawleys is one of the earliest of South Carolina’s summer beach settlements and maintains integrity in the natural relationship of marsh, beach and dune.
 The unusual number of old houses which have been maintained enhances the natural environment to which they are well adapted.
 The building style is a variation of West Indian architecture which has been adapted to Pawleys climatic conditions.
 The original houses on Pawleys are not mansions but summer retreats, sturdily built and large enough to accommodate big families.
 Designed for the greatest degree of ventilation, with porches on multiple sides and with high brick foundations providing protection against gale tides, many of the 20th century buildings have adhered to the traditional design that has proven well suited to this environment.